-The performance measure with increasing dataset size was done initially using the 1 million molecules subset.
-The data was split into different sizes (see Table 5) of train and test sets using RDKit MaxMin algorithm, and then each model was trained separately and evaluated.
-Table 5 summarizes the results.
+To evaluate how the split percentage of training and test data affected the training efficiency, we use a small toy dataset (subset 1).
+The data was split into different sizes (see Table 6) of train and test sets using the RDKit MaxMin algorithm, and then each model was trained separately and evaluated.
+Table 6 summarizes the results.